 It was important for me to have a discovery table that had different activities on it so I could take a break from chaos and let the kids play off on their own for a bit.
 We had magnifying glass with bugs in resin, a large globe and some coloring pages that had some science and chemistry photos to color.
 Below are a few of the activities we had!

 I had two tornado bottles set up.
-One had 2 empty soda bottles and a tornado tube (found at Hobby Lobby for $2.99) and one had two empty soda bottles and duck tape around it.
+One had 2 empty soda bottles and this tornado tube and one had two empty soda bottles and duck tape around it.
 Both each had 1 bottle 2/3 full of water and one was colored blue.
 The idea was to guess what each bottle would do when you flipped it and twirled it a little.
 The difference was the tornado tube had two holes so it took time to pour down, the other went straight down.

 I Spy Game